 system-user-dn Admin account DN.
-If configured, then the following are true: • For the user and role object, search queries are used an admin connection instead of the "user" one created by LDAP bind with provided credentials. • LDAP authentication doesn't expect the full user DN to be provided as a login name.
-It rather expects names like "jduke" than "uid=jduke,ou=Engineering,o=Hazelcast,dc=com"; • The admin connection allows verifying the provided user credentials against a value defined in the password-attribute option. system-user- password Admin's password (for system-user-dn account). password-attribute Credentials verification is done by the new LDAP binds by default.
+If configured, then the following are true: • For the user and role object, search queries are used an admin connection instead of the "user" one created by LDAP bind with provided credentials.
+LDAP authentication doesn't expect the full user DN to be provided as a login name.
+It rather expects names like "jduke" than "uid=jduke,ou=Engineering,o=Hazelcast,dc=com"; The admin connection allows verifying the provided user credentials against a value defined in the password-attribute option. system-user- password Admin's password (for system-user-dn account). system- authentication simple Name of the authentication mechanism used for the admin LDAP connection.
+It's used as a value for JNDI environment property Context#SECURITY_AUTHENTICATION.
+You can specify GSSAPI to authenticate with the Kerberos protocol. password-attribute Credentials verification is done by the new LDAP binds by default.
 Nevertheless, the password can be stored in a non-default LDAP attribute, and in this case use password-attribute to configure against which LDAP attribute (within the user object) is the provided password compared during the login.
 As a result, if the password-attribute option is provided, then the extra LDAP bind to verify credentials is not done and passwords are just compared within the Hazelcast code after retrieving the user object from LDAP server.
-This option is only used when the system-user-dn option, i.e., admin connection, is configured. user-context LDAP context in which the user objects are searched, e.g., ou=Users,dc=hazelcast,dc=com.
-This option is only used when the system-user-dn option, i.e., admin connection, is configured. user-filter (uid={login}) LDAP search string for retrieving the user objects based on the provided login name.
+This option is only used when the admin connection is configured, i.e., when system-user-dn or system-authentication is defined. user-context LDAP context in which the user objects are searched, e.g., ou=Users,dc=hazelcast,dc=com.
+This option is only used when the admin connection is configured, i.e., when system-user-dn or system-authentication is defined. user-filter (uid={login}) LDAP search string for retrieving the user objects based on the provided login name.
 It usually contains a placeholder substring {login} which is replaced by the provided login name.
-This option is only used when the system-user-dn option, i.e., admin connection, is configured.
+This option is only used when the admin connection is configured, i.e., when system-user-dn or system-authentication is defined.

 user-search-scope subtree LDAP search scope used for user-filter search.
-It can have one of the following values: • subtree: Searches for objects in the given context and its subtree. • one-level: Searches just one-level under the given context. • object: Searches (or tests) just for the context object itself (if it matches the filter criteria).
-This option is only used when the system-user-dn option, i.e., admin connection, is configured.
+It can have one of the following values: subtree: Searches for objects in the given context and its subtree. one-level: Searches just one-level under the given context. object: Searches (or tests) just for the context object itself (if it matches the filter criteria).
+This option is only used when the admin connection is configured, i.e., when system-user-dn or system-authentication is defined. skip- authentication false Flag which allows disabling password verification and only takes care about filling HazelcastPrincipal instances into the Subject.
+This option is only used when the admin connection is configured, i.e., when system-user-dn or system-authentication is defined. security-realm If specified, given realm name is used for authentication of a (temporary) Subject which is then used for doing LDAP queries.
+This option is only used when the admin connection is configured, i.e., when system-user-dn or system-authentication is defined.